seb-oss/green/.changeset/silver-lies-sell.md

 ---
-'@sebgroup/green-core': major
+'@sebgroup/green-core': minor
 ---

-Add event to be dispatched when clearing gds-input
+**Input:** Add event to be dispatched when clearing gds-input